Didier Gomes Da Rosa: Botswana National Team

 On the 3rd of November 2023 Didier Gomes was Appointed as the new Head coach For Botswana National Team, Preparing for the World Cup 2026 Qualifications.
 After lead the team to Qualify to AFCON 2025, he decided to resigned due to his dissatisfaction with the lack of support from the Botswana Football Association for the senior national team.

 Al Ahli SC (Tripoli)

 On 16th of October 2024 Didier Appointed as the new head coach of Al Ahli SC (Tripoli) after the club failed to reach the group stage of the CAF Confederation Cup.
-The club Signed Dider gomes because of his big experience in africa to bring the club back to win the trophies.
+The club Signed Dider gomes because of his big experience in Africa to bring the club back to win the trophies.

+Al-Adalah

+On 18 November 2025, Didier was appointed as manager of Saudi FDL club Al-Adalah.
+He was sacked on 18 March 2026.

 Personal life

 Born in France, Gomes Da Rosa has one daughter.